ACARS: Manually sent messages

 ACARS interfaces with interactive display units in the cockpit, which flight crews can use to send and receive technical messages and reports to or from ground stations, such as a request for weather information or clearances or the status of connecting flights.
 The response from the ground station is received on the aircraft via ACARS as well.
 Each airline customizes ACARS to this role to suit its needs.

 Communication details

-ACARS messages may be sent using a choice of communication methods, such as VHF or HF, either direct to ground or via satellite, using minimum-shift keying (MSK) modulation.
+ACARS messages may be sent using a choice of communication methods, such as VHF or HF, either direct to ground or via satellite (e.g. Inmarsat), using minimum-shift keying (MSK) modulation.

-ACARS can send messages over VHF if a VHF ground station network exists in the current area of the aircraft.
+ACARS can send messages over VHF, if a VHF ground station network exists in the current area of the aircraft.
 VHF communication is line-of-sight propagation and the typical range is up to 200 nmi at high altitudes.
 Where VHF is absent, an HF network or satellite communication may be used if available.
 Satellite coverage may be limited at high latitudes (trans-polar flights).